-Our Essential Sri Lanka special offer is a two-week tour of Sri Lanka which takes you to the Cultural Triangle, home to the island’s most awe-inspiring historic monuments; the vibrant city of Kandy; Hatton’s scenic tea hills, and Yala National Park, before ending with four nights on the spectacular beaches of the south coast where whale watching and a variety of water-sports are on offer.
-With savings of up to 30%, this is a special offer Sri Lanka tour not to be missed, particularly for first-time visitors to the island.
+Our Essential Sri Lanka special offer is a two-week tour of Sri Lanka which takes you to the Cultural Triangle, home to the island’s most awe-inspiring historic monuments; the spectacular Knuckles Mountain Range; Hatton’s scenic tea hills, and Yala National Park, before ending with four nights on the spectacular beaches of the Galle coast where whale watching and a variety of water-sports are on offer.
+With savings of up to 20%, this is a special offer Sri Lanka tour not to be missed, particularly for first-time visitors to the island.

-- Do whale watching and water-sports on the south coast
+- See Galle Fort and try water-sports on the Galle coast

 - Spot leopards and elephants in Yala National Park

 - Experience the glorious vistas of Sri Lanka’s tea hills

 - Trek through the sensational Knuckles Mountain Range

 - See Sri Lanka’s most awe-inspiring cultural sites